Frequently Asked Questions

 -

 Glass memorials offer a meaningful way to honor and remember a lost loved one.
 They are created by encasing cremated ashes from a person or animal in molten glass.
-These memorials can be crafted into marbles for display or personal carrying, as well as pendants or bracelets for wearing.
-Each piece is entirely unique, reflecting the individuality of the loved one it commemorates.

 -